code-423n4/docs/awarding/incentive-model-and-awards/README.md

 ### Bonus for best / selected for report

-For each unique High or Medium finding, the submission selected for inclusion in the audit report receives a 30% share bonus.
+For each unique High or Medium finding, the submission selected for inclusion in the audit report receives a 30% share bonus. \
+The pie ( total of slices ) will be also increased accordingly with the following formula:
+`new pie = previous pie + [selected finding's slice] * 0.3` and the slice of this finding will be adapted accordingly.

 ### Duplicates getting partial credit